Convolutional neural network: Image recognition with CNNs trained by gradient descent

-A system to recognize hand-written ZIP Code numbers involved convolutions in which the kernel coefficients had been laboriously hand designed.
+Denker et al. (1989) designed a 2-D CNN system to recognize hand-written ZIP Code numbers.
+However, the lack of an efficient training method to determine the kernel coefficients of the involved convolutions meant that all the coefficients had to be laboriously hand-designed.

-Yann LeCun et al. (1989) used back-propagation to learn the convolution kernel coefficients directly from images of hand-written numbers.
+Following the advances in the training of 1-D CNNs by Waibel et al. (1987), Yann LeCun et al. (1989) used back-propagation to learn the convolution kernel coefficients directly from images of hand-written numbers.
 Learning was thus fully automatic, performed better than manual coefficient design, and was suited to a broader range of image recognition problems and image types.

 Wei Zhang et al. (1988) used back-propagation to train the convolution kernels of a CNN for alphabets recognition.
-The model was called Shift-Invariant Artificial Neural Network (SIANN) before the name CNN was coined later in the early 1990s.
+The model was called shift-invariant pattern recognition neural network before the name CNN was coined later in the early 1990s.
 Wei Zhang et al. also applied the same CNN without the last fully connected layer for medical image object segmentation (1991) and breast cancer detection in mammograms (1994).

 This approach became a foundation of modern computer vision.